 All societies had their own faiths & belief regarding birth, death, and disease varying from archaic to scientific.
 The earliest reference to medication was use of plants & plant material (herbalism).
 As human race established tribes the art of such herbalism became specialization of specific tribes eg, Shamans and apothecaries.
 This was followed with development of systems of medical thought which was predominantly specific for each civilization.
-The earliest such reference dates back to 3000BC among the Egyptians.

 Ancient Medical Science